What Is an Islamic Mortgage and How Does It Work?

 An Overview of the Islamic Home Buying Process

 Buying a home with Islamic financing involves the same four steps that any other U.S. home purchase requires: application, processing, underwriting and closing.
 The difference is that the contract itself is halal, or sharia-compliant.

-The first step is to fill out an application providing Guidance Residential with basic information about you and your finances so that you can find out how much funding you may qualify for.
+The first step is to provide Guidance Residential with basic information about you and your finances so that you can find out how much funding you may qualify for.

 You can start with a quick Pre-Qualification early in your journey if you would like to obtain a rough estimate of the home price you may be able to afford.
 But you can also skip that optional step and move directly to your Pre-Approval Application.